linda-seiter/CMSC115_2258/unit2_project/README.md

 </tr>
 </table>

-Run `BasketballGameTest` to confirm your solution passes the Junit tests.
+Run `BasketballGameTest` to confirm your solution passes the JUnit tests.

 ## Submitting your project